degaart/scalable-font2/README.md

 As you see this renderer implementation is very simple, extremely small (less than 2k).
 It can only render unscaled bitmap fonts.
 It does not allocate memory nor need libc, so it can't scale, but it can handle proportional fonts (like 8x16 for Latin letters, and 16x16 for CJK ideograms).
 Therefore you can implement a true UNICODE console with this renderer.
+It also works with paletted, hicolor and truecolor modes.

 IMPORTANT NOTE: unlike the normal renderer, this one does not handle gzip compressed fonts.
 Always pass an inflated font in `ssfn_src`.